palashansary/nxtgenyoutube/README.md

 4. Push the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or feedback, feel free to reach out at contact@example.com.
+If you have any questions or feedback, feel free to reach out at palashansary@gmail.com.

 Thank you for checking out the YouTube Clone App!